phts/NP-01_now-playing-plugin-web-client/README.md

-# PHTS NP-01: Web client for Now Playing plugin
+# PHTS NP-01: Now Playing plugin for Volumio (Web client)

 This is a modification of [volumio-now-playing-reactjs-client] (part of [NP-01_now-playing-plugin]) which is used by [PHTS NP-01].